lsst-ts/ts_tma/docs/developer/ats_deployment_guide.rst

 motorThermalModelSimulator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This is a simulator for the thermal behaviour of the phase motors, this simulator manages the analog inputs that tell the TMA PXI the temperatures of the motors and uses this values to control the output signal of the valve to manage the temperature of them.
+This is a simulator for the thermal behavior of the phase motors, this simulator manages the analog inputs that tell the TMA PXI the temperatures of the motors and uses this values to control the output signal of the valve to manage the temperature of them.
-The source code and more documentation about configuration can be found in https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/motorthermalmodel/motorthermalmodelsimulator
+The source code and more documentation about configuration can be found in `motorthermalmodelsimulator(gitlab) <https://gitlab.tekniker.es/aut/projects/3151-LSST/hil/motorthermalmodel/motorthermalmodelsimulator>`_.

 Follow next steps to deploy this software: